For a while there, it seemed LDAR was no longer critical.

 And, in so doing, they are discovering all kinds of savings in the process.
 For example, one team generated six-figure savings simply by eliminating scaffolding required for access to conduct inspections.

 Industry Efforts to Focus on the environmental challenges

 One Future is a coalition of 41 natural gas companies.

 ONE Future’s goal is to ensure the future of natural gas as a clean energy source by reducing member company methane emissions to 1% (or less).

 USING UNIFORM, EPA-APPROVED REPORTING PROTOCOLS, THE COALITION REGISTERED A 2019 METHANE INTENSITY NUMBER OF 0.334%, BEATING ITS ONE PERCENT GOAL BY 67%.

-The Environmental Partnership consists of 83 companies and includes many of the USA’s major oil and natural gas producers committed to continuously improving its environmental performance.
+The Environmental Partnership comprises 83 companies and includes many of the USA’s major oil and natural gas producers committed to continuously improving its environmental performance.

 The Environmental Partnership’s initial focus is on technically feasible solutions, commercially proven to reduce emissions reductions significantly.
-The Environmental Partnership will provide a forum for participants to share information and analyze best practices and technological breakthroughs to improve our understanding of emissions and how best to reduce them.
+In addition, the Environmental Partnership will also provide a forum for participants to share information and analyze best practices and technological breakthroughs to improve our understanding of emissions and how best to reduce them.